Local Explanations via Necessity and Sufficiency: Unifying Theory and Practice: Experiments

 \section{Experiments}

 In this section, we demonstrate the use of LENS on a variety of tasks and compare results with popular XAI tools, using the basis configurations detailed in Table \ref{tab:expriments}.
 A comprehensive discussion of experimental design, including datasets and pre-processing pipelines, is left to Appendix \ref{sec:app_exp}.
-Code for reproducing all results will be made publicly available.
+Code for reproducing all results is available at \url{https://github.com/limorigu/LENS}.

 \paragraph{Contexts.} We consider a range of contexts $\mathcal{D}$ in our experiments.
 For the input-to-reference (I2R) setting, we replace input values with reference values for feature subsets $S$; for the reference-to-input (R2I) setting, we replace reference values with input values.
 We use R2I for examining sufficiency/necessity of the original model prediction, and I2R for examining sufficiency/necessity of a contrastive model prediction.
 We sample from the empirical data in all experiments, except in Sect.~\ref{sec:exp_causal}, where we assume access to a structural causal model (SCM).